JedBartlett/TravelLog/README.md

 # TravelLog
-Just a plce to store my private notes and journal experiences
+Just a place to store my private notes and journal experiences.